datarootsio/cheek/README.md

     cron: "* * * * *"
 ```

+Webhook are a generic way to push notifications to a plethora of tools.
+You can use it for instance via Zapier to push messages to a Slack channel.

 ## Docker

 Check out the `Dockerfile` for an example on how to set up `cheek` within the context of a Docker image.